Natural Deodorizers

 Before you tackle an offensive odor, try opening a door or window.
 Fresh air can often eradicate the smell and eliminate the need for further action.
-If the problem persists, or weather keeps you from opening doors and windows, try finding the source of the odor, and eliminate it.
-Finding the cause and removing it is better than masking the covering it up with commercial air fresheners, which often contain toxic chemicals.
+If the problem persists or the weather keeps you from opening doors and windows, try to find the source of the odor and eliminate it.
+Finding the cause and removing it is better than masking it with commercial air fresheners, which often contain toxic chemicals.

-You can separate most household odors into two groups, based on their pH level: acidic and alkaline.
-Acidic odors such as smoke can often be reduced with an open box of baking soda, while alkaline odors, such as cooked vegetables, are better neutralized by vinegar, baking soda, and lemon juice.
+You can separate most household odors into two groups based on their pH: acidic and alkaline.
+Acidic odors such as smoke can often be reduced with an open box of baking soda.
+In contrast, alkaline odors, such as cooked vegetables, are better neutralized by vinegar, baking soda, and lemon juice.
 Other options would include orange oil, eucalyptus, and cloves.

-Here are a few helpful suggestions on how to use these natural elements to combat lingering odors in your home.
+Here are a few helpful suggestions for using these natural elements to combat lingering odors in your home.

 Baking Soda